whoisashraf/homestart/README.md

 # Homestart-landing-page

-A landing page inspired by "coding in public" made with tailwindcss and vite
+A landing page designed by @coding in public made with tailwindcss and vite